 The nervous system resorts to the dorsal vagal freeze when it evaluates that it is our only hope for survival, or when it has given up on survival.
 It is completely involuntary and not a cause for shame or self-recrimination for “not fighting back.”

-A less strong signal (low tone) on the dorsal vagus nerves coordinates digestion, immune response, and cell repair.
+A less strong signal (low tone) on the dorsal vagus nerve fibers coordinates digestion, immune response, and cell repair.
 Our body goes into this important rest state when we feel safe and there are no demands on us.

 If we experienced early developmental trauma, our nervous system might not have learned how to access this state.
 If we have PTSD from shock trauma, we might remain too vigilant to rest deeply.
 This leads to chronic issues with digestion, immune response, and fatigue.
-Next month’s article will offer body-centered tools to practice rest.
+See Find Calm: Practice Rest and Regulation for body-centered tools to restore the nervous system.

 New: ventral vagus